ptdang1001/MPOCtrL/README.md

 # Message Passing Optimization-Based Constrained Learning (MPOCtrL) for Flow/Traffic Problems.

-This project provides tools to run computational tasks on an HPC cluster managed by SLURM or on your local machine.
+This project provides tools to run computational tasks on an HPC cluster managed by SLURM or on your local machine (Linux).
 Follow the instructions below to get started.

 ---